privacylocal-first

 Uoink captures transcripts, screenshots, comments, channel context, podcast transcripts, metadata, and local indexes.
 It writes those artifacts into normal local files and a local SQLite index.
 You can paste the corpus into Claude or ChatGPT, or let an MCP agent read it directly.

 No telemetry.
-No analytics SDK.
+No analytics SDK in the application or extension.
 No account.
 No phone-home.
 No hosted corpus.
-No newsletter capture.
-No tracking pixel.
 No remote logging.

 Where your data lives.